What is Life Care Planning?

 - Nerve Injuries

 Life Care Planning helps families with the challenges caused by chronic illness, injuries, or disability.
 Life Care Planning promotes good health, safety, and quality of life for the individual and their family.
-Shelly is a certified member of the American Association of Nurse Life Care Planners.
-Please Contact Shelly to learn more about Kinney Consulting, Inc.
+Shelly is a certified nurse life care planner and member of the American Association of Nurse Life Care Planners.
+She currently serves on their board of directors.